Salesforce workload

 3. Assign a Salesforce user license.

 5. Select Save.
-Salesforce sends a password setup email to the user.
+Salesforce sends a password setup email to the new user's address.

 6. Set a password for the user.